Learning at SCOPE

 Innovation STEAM/PBL Time

+Our school follows the Buck Institute's Gold Standard for High Quality PBL.
 Children learn best when curriculum comes to life.
 Hands-on, integrated, project based learning allows children to connect to big ideas and attach real world meaning to what they are learning.
 Children participating in project based learning delve deeply into topics of study and are encouraged to ask questions, find answers and take ownership of their learning.
 Learners will work individually and collaboratively on projects to build character and can make a difference, allowing them to develop respect and compassion for individuals, our community and the global community.

 Our Innovation STEAM/PBL Time is room to play, have fun and learn by researching and making things.
 Students share, photograph, write about, draw and discuss what they wonder, research and create.
 They learn how to find and develop ideas, problem solve, collaborate, share and show off what they've made.
 We believe that a strong emphasis on science, technology, engineering, arts and math (STEAM) integrated with literacy and social studies is essential for learners to become innovative, creative problem solvers.